How do I Authenticate my Session?

 What's a Computer Access Code?

 On some computers you may be prompted to enter a Computer Access Code.
-Usually you are prompted to create a Computer Access Code when you install LogMeIn to a computer that is not configured to require a Windows or Mac user name and password (when you start the computer, it is ready to go without entering a password).
+Usually you are prompted to create a Computer Access Code when you install the host software to a computer that is not configured to require a Windows or Mac user name and password (when you start the computer, it is ready to go without entering a password).
 The Computer Access Code gives you assurance that only people who know the special code can access your computer.

 Advanced Users: In Windows, the Computer Access Code is actually linked to a hidden Administrator account called LogMeInRemoteUser.
 The Computer Access Code is the password for the user LogMeInRemoteUser.